LinSoftWin/Illustrator-CC-2021-Linux/README.md

 **DISCLAIMER :**
-**Please use this software only if you have an active Photoshop subscription.
+**Please use this software only if you have an active Illustrator subscription.
 I'm not responsable of any use without subscription.**

 This git repo contains an installer for illustrator CC 2021.